cybisolated/WAG-NAT/README.md

 # WAG-NAT
 The repository contains the code for paper **_WAG-NAT: Window Attention and Generator Based Non-Autoregressive Transformer for Time Series Forecasting_**, which is accepted by _ICANN 2023 - International Conference on Artificial Neural Networks_.

+**For your reference, our paper is uploaded in this repo as `WAG-NAT.pdf`.**

 # Data
 The ETT dataset can be obtained from repo [ETDataset](https://github.com/zhouhaoyi/ETDataset).